robinrodricks/FluentFTP/README.md

 If you feel that `GetListing()` is too slow when using recursive listings, and you know that your FTP server software supports the `LIST -R` command, then please contribute support for your server:

-1. Add your FTP server type in the `FtpServer` enum.
+1. Locate your FTP server type exists in the `FtpServer` enum.

-2. Add code in `FtpClient.DetectFtpServer()` to detect your FTP server software.

-3. Add code in `FtpClient.RecursiveList()` to return `true` for the detected server.
+3. Update `FtpClient.RecursiveList()` to return `true` for your server type.